-Flat feet usually don’t signal a dangerous medical condition, but when you’re in pain from flat feet, a board-certified podiatrist like Dr. Velimir Petkov in Clifton, New Jersey can help with specific flat feet treatment recommendations.
+Flat feet usually don’t signal a dangerous medical condition, but when you’re in pain from flat feet, a top-rated foot doctor can help with specific flat feet treatment recommendations.
 Have your condition checked out and heed the advice of your podiatrist to take the steps needed to keep the condition from interfering with your daily life.
 If you’re worried about your flat feet or are suffering from the consequences of the foot disorder, call Premier Podiatry for an appointment to ease your concerns and find the most appropriate treatment.

 The structure of your foot includes an arch or rise in the bones, supporting ligaments, muscles and tendons.
 This arch may be normal, high or virtually nonexistent, which is the condition that leads to flat feet.
 Infants and toddlers naturally have flat feet because their arches haven’t finished forming.
 In some children, however, arches never fully form, while other people experience fallen arches over time.
 Both situations result in flat feet.

 A National Foot Health Assessment revealed that around eight percent of all Americans 21 and older have flat feet.
 Because flat feet pain can mimic other problematic arch conditions — such as overpronation, an unusual rolling of your foot when you walk or run — consult an experienced New Jersey podiatrist.
 Foot specialist Dr.Petkov at Premier Podiatry can correctly diagnose your flat feet and find the best flat feet treatment for you.

 You may never develop normal arches, or you may have had normal arches in the past, but now those arches have fallen or collapsed.
 Most people afflicted with flat feet share some common risk factors though, including: